Excellence in PA Education since 1972

 Enthusiastic Learning Environment

-- Our student exit survey shows 93% of our graduates were satisfied or highly satisfied with their education and 98% felt we met our goal of transforming them into highly competent PAs.
+- Our student exit survey shows 91% of our graduates believe the Program fosters an enthusiastic learning environment committed to their success and 96% felt we met our goal of transforming them into highly competent PAs.

 - Faculty make themselves available to the students.